Seagate/cortx/doc/testing_io.rst

 #.
 Navigate to the Dashboard tab in your CORTX GUI, change 'Metric 1' to 'throughput_write' and you should see activity in the dashboard as so:

    .. image:: images/PG.PNG

-#.
-BOOM.
-You're all done and you're AWESOME.
-Thanks for checking out the CORTX system; we hope you liked it.
-Hopefully you'll stick around and participate in our community and help make it even better.